arvpinto/GAFF2_dihedral_parameterization/README.md

 <br/>

-Then we extract the optimized geometries from the Gaussian scan output using the gaussian2xyz.py script (authored by Tomasz Borowski and Zuzanna Wojdyła) and run single-point calculations with a high level of theory:
+Then we extract the optimized geometries from the Gaussian scan output using the gaussian2xyz.py <a href="https://arvpinto.github.io/3D_clustering_PCA/pca_dbscan_gmm.py" target="_blank">pca_dbscan_gmm.py</a> script (authored by Tomasz Borowski and Zuzanna Wojdyła) and run single-point calculations with a high level of theory:

 <pre style="color: white; background-color: black;">
 #The script generates the scan_geoms.xyz file which has all the coordinates and corresponding energies